beejjorgensen/bgc/src/bgc_part_1000_types_2.md

 disguise.
 So we know the `int`s can come in multiple bit sizes.

-But there are a couple more integer types we should look at, and the _minimum_ minimum and maximum values they can hold.
+But there are a couple more integer types we should look at, and the _minimum_ maximum (and _maximum_ minimum) values they can hold.

-Yes, I said "minimum" twice.
-The spec says that these types will hold numbers of _at least_ these sizes, so your implementation might be different.
-The header file `<limits.h>` defines macros that hold the minimum and maximum integer values; rely on that to be sure, and _never hardcode or assume these values_.
+Yes, I said "minimum maximum".
+The spec says that these types will hold numbers of _at least_ (and _at most_) these sizes, so your implementation might be different.
+The header file `<limits.h>` defines macros that hold the minimum and maximum integer values;
+rely on that to be sure, and _never hardcode or assume these values_.

 [i[`short` type]<]
 [i[`long` type]<]